Visit Yvoire – a Medieval Floral Town on Lake Geneva, France

 Yvoire Streets are Filled with Flowers, France

-Yvoire lives of mass tourism but took great care to preserve much of its medieval beauty.
+Yvoire survives on mass tourism but takes great care to preserve much of its medieval beauty.
 Shops are mostly without garish signs and displays while the endless flowers also beautify the town for months at end.
 The old town also has many artist studios.

-On colder and windy days, Yvoire is still beautiful and generally sees much fewer visitors.
+On colder and windy days, Yvoire is still beautiful and generally sees far fewer visitors.
 A snow-covered Yvoire is pretty but many businesses close during winter (generally mid-November to early March).
+Public transportation, including the ferry from Nyon, is more limited in the colder months.

 Hotels & Restaurants Sign in Yvoire, France

-• The best time to visit Yvoire is on spring weekdays when flower-rich town is at its most beautiful but the number of visitors fewer than on weekends and during the summer vacations.
+The best time to visit Yvoire is on spring weekdays when the flower-rich town is at its most beautiful but the number of visitors is lower than on weekends and during the summer vacations.
+In summer, the best times to visit, if transportation allows, are early morning (shops open around 10:00 to 19:00) or after 17.00.

 Staying overnight in Yvoire is a pleasant option.
-Hotel prices may be cheaper than in say Geneva or Evian.
+Hotel prices in Yvoire may be cheaper than in say Geneva or Evian and holiday homes are rented out for families or longer stays.
 Overnight guests can easily enjoy Yvoire at its most romantic at night or early morning without the day-trip masses.

 Morges Passenger Ferry Boat in Yvoire, France

 Transportation to Yvoire is easy.
 It is a simple half-hour drive from Geneva or a fast 20-minute passenger ferry crossing from Nyon.
-CGN Lake Geneva pleasure cruise boats also frequently call in Yvoire.
-Yvoire bus day tours can also be arranged from most cities along Lake Geneva.
+CGN Lake Geneva pleasure cruise boats also frequently call at Yvoire.
+Yvoire bus day tours are available from most cities along Lake Geneva.

 Yvoire in Haute Savoie in France is undoubtedly the most picturesque medieval small town on the shores of Lake Geneva.
 In Switzerland, St Prex has a little bit of a similar atmosphere but truly medieval wonders in Western Switzerland are a bit further away in places such as Romainmôtier, Gruyères, and Morat (Murten).